 NSACF interactions may exist in the following cases:

-- for roaming case, if VPLMN with HPLMN assistance NSAC admission mode is determined, the NSACF in VPLMN may interact with the NSACF in HPLMN to fetch the quota for number of UEs or number of PDU sessions;
+- for roaming case, if VPLMN with HPLMN assistance NSAC admission mode is determined, the NSACF in VPLMN may interact with the NSACF in HPLMN to fetch the quota for number of UEs or number of PDU sessions, and the NSACF in HPLMN may interact with the NSACF in VPLMN to provide the updated number of UEs or number of PDU sessions;

-- in hierarchical NSACF architecture, a subordinate NSACF (i.e. an NSACF serving only one or multiple service areas) may interact with the primary NSACF to fetch the quota for number of UEs or number of PDU sessions, as specified in clause 5.15.11 of 3GPP TS 23.501 [2].
+- for roaming case, if VPLMN NSAC admission mode is determined, the NSACF in VPLMN may interact with the NSACF in HPLMN to fetch the maximum number of registered UEs to be enforced and the maximum number of LBO PDU sessions to be enforced;

-Editor's Note: How to support the interaction between two NSACFs is not finally specified.
-One possibility is, the Nnsacf interface with enhancements may be utilized to support the NSACF interactions.
+- in hierarchical NSACF architecture, a subordinate NSACF (i.e. an NSACF serving only one or multiple service areas) may interact with the primary NSACF to fetch the quota for number of UEs or number of PDU sessions, and the primary NSACF may interact with the subordinate NSACF to provide the updated number of UEs or number of PDU sessions, as specified in clause 5.15.11 of 3GPP TS 23.501 [2].